Foundations of mathematics: Before infinitesimal calculus

-René Descartes published La Géométrie (1637), aimed at reducing geometry to algebra by means of coordinate systems, giving algebra a more foundational role (while the Greeks used lengths to define the numbers that are presently called real numbers).
+In 1637, René Descartes published La Géométrie, in which he showed that geometry can be reduced to algebra by means of coordinates, which are numbers determining the position of a point.
+This gives to the numbers that he called real numbers a more foundational role (before him, numbers were defined as the ratio of two lengths).
 Descartes' book became famous after 1649 and paved the way to infinitesimal calculus.